ashkkumar/Uno/README.md

 ## Game Components
-The Uno game has been revamped using the Model-View-Controller (MVC) design pattern in Java.
+The Uno game has been revamped using the Model-View-Controller (MVC) design pattern in Java, and Uno Flip is integrated.
 Here are the key
 components:

 1. `UnoGameModel` class: This serves as the model for the Uno game,